anagha-google/s8s-spark-mlops-lab/README.md

-# Scalable Machine Learning with Spark MLLib
-## Powered by Dataproc Serverless Spark and Vertex AI
+# Machine Learning at scale with the best of Spark on GCP and Vertex AI

 ### WORK IN PROGRESS